aramis-lab/clinicadl/README.md

 ## Or use the scripts
 Look at the `clinicadl/scripts/` folder.

-## Run testing:
+## Run testing.

+### Unit testing

 Be sure to have the `pytest` library in order to run the test suite.
-This test suite includes unitary tests on commandline.
+This test suite includes unit testing to be launched using the command line:
 ```
 pytest clinicadl/tests/
 ```

+### Model prediction tests

-For sanity chek trivial and intractable datasets can be generated to run pipelines.
+For sanity check trivial datasets can be generated to train or test/validate the predictive models.

-To generate a synthetic dataset from any BIDS run the following command:
+The follow command allow you to generate two kinds of synthetic datasets: fully separable (trivial) or intractable data (IRM with random noise added).
 ```
 python clinicadl generate {random,trivial} caps_directory tsv_path output_directory
 ```
-The intractable dataset will be made of noisy versions of the first image of the tsv file given at `tsv_path` associated to random labels.
+The intractable dataset will be made of noisy versions of the first image of the tsv file given at
+`tsv_path` associated to random labels.

 The trivial dataset includes two labels: